mavxg/slatejs/README.md

 (probably need columns --- before the rows in a table)

+* IDEA: lens/scratch sidebar.
+Show calculations pulled out to the side and how they change when you change the model.

 ## Bugs

 * List items should nest inside other items not at the list level..

 * Selection transform bug when overtyping with mulitple selections.

+* line up doesn't work from after a freshly created section break. or TO or FROM a new line

 * cannot delete a boundary over list items (with double indent) or tables.
 (Note, should delete whole table.)